 Talk to teachers if you’re stuck

-Go to a teacher if you’re struggling with a particular topic and they’ll help to find a way of working through a problem that’s right for you.
+Speak to a teacher if you’re struggling with a particular topic.
+They’ll help find a way of working through a problem that’s right for you.

-Prepare your clothes and bag the night before, so you’re worry-free in the morning.
+Prepare your clothes and school bag the night before, so you’re worry-free in the morning.

 It's also a good idea to make sure you know when and where your exam is.
-No-on likes waking up in the middle of the night and worrying whether they’re already late to their early morning exam!
+No one likes waking up in the middle of the night and worrying whether they’re already late for their early morning exam!

 Go through your notes.
 Don’t try to learn anything new, but scan over all the work you’ve already done to refresh your memory.
 Your first priority is to keep calm, so try some breathing and relaxation exercises if you need to.

 Try to arrive early.
-The last thing you need is to worry about being late!
+The last thing you need is to be late!

 Learn from your exam experience.
-If time management was a problem, make sure in the next exam you’re keeping watch of the clock.
+If time management was a problem, make sure in the next exam you’re keeping an eye on the clock.

-You see, there’s no secret to how to revise for exams, and it doesn’t have to be stressful.
-It might seem overwhelming now, but there'll be a point soon when your revision is done, your exams are over, and you can kick back and enjoy the fact that you prepared for your exams as best you can.
-For now - plan ahead, look after yourself, take regular breaks, ask for help when you need it, and you’ll ace it.
+There’s no secret to how to revise for exams, and revision doesn’t have to be stressful.
+It might seem overwhelming now, but there'll be a point soon when your revision is done, your exams are over, and you can kick back and enjoy the fact that you prepared for your exams as best as you could,